sievericcardo/greenhouse_dt_project/README.md

     - `sudo pip3 install opencv-python`
     - `sudo apt install -y libatlas-base-dev`

-### Set up an automation scrip for the installation of the data collector
+### Set up an automation script for the installation of the data collector

 It is possible to create a script that will automatically install the data collector and all its dependencies.
 This is useful if you want to replicate the project on multiple devices.
 Once cloned the repository the following script need to be executed: